fonske/MarstekVenus-LilygoRS485/README.md

 - 21-9-2025 Type changed from arduino to esp-idf.
 - 24-9-2025 Added Debug information and switch to CPU Frequency: 240 MHz (was 160MHz)
 - 30-9-2025 added Captive portal
+- 18-10-2025 Correct Max/Min Cell Temperature by multiplying value by 0.1 for BMS versions < V2.13